oemof/tespy/doc/tespy_modules/components.rst

 Component initialisation
 ^^^^^^^^^^^^^^^^^^^^^^^^
-In the component initialisation you need to determine the total number of equations and set up the residual value vector as well as the matrix of patial derivates.
+In the component initialisation you need to determine the total number of equations and set up the residual value vector as well as the matrix of partial derivatives.
 The method :py:meth:`tespy.components.components.component.comp_init` already handles counting the custom variables and setting up default characteristic lines for you.
 The :code:`comp_init()` method of your new component should use call that